diegowifi/mockbusterLanding/README.md

-Mockbuster's Landing Page
+Mockbuster's landing page
 ==========================

-Landing page in development
+Landing page in development.

+Mockbuster is a HTML5 video player and it´s responsive, pretty awesome isn´t it? :)